xtaci/kcptun/README.md

 #### Cryptoanalysis

-kcptun includes built-in packet encryption powered by various block encryption algorithms operating in [Cipher Feedback Mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Feedback_(CFB)).
+kcptun includes built-in packet encryption powered by various block encryption algorithms operating in [Cipher Feedback Mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Feedback_(CFB)) or [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption).
 For each packet to be sent, the encryption process begins by encrypting a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) from the [system entropy](https://en.wikipedia.org/wiki//dev/random), ensuring that encrypting identical plaintexts never produces identical ciphertexts.

 Packet contents are fully encrypted, including headers (FEC, KCP), checksums, and data.
 Note that regardless of which encryption method you use in your upper layer, if you disable kcptun encryption by specifying `-crypt none`, the transmission will be insecure because the header remains ***PLAINTEXT***, making it susceptible to tampering attacks such as manipulation of the *sliding window size*, *round-trip time*, *FEC properties*, and *checksums*. ```aes-128``` is recommended for minimal encryption since modern CPUs include [AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set) instructions and perform even better than `salsa20` (see the table below).

+**AEAD Support:**
+Starting from v20251212, kcptun supports `aes-128-gcm`, which is an Authenticated Encryption with Associated Data (AEAD) algorithm.
+It provides both confidentiality and data integrity, effectively preventing ciphertext tampering.

 Other possible attacks against kcptun include: